valentinvogt/npde-summary/chapters/11.typ

 method of characteristics breaks down.
 So we study how the solution behaves at these jumps (discontinuities).

-The setting is as follows: We still study the equation @eq:cons_law with
+The setting is as follows: We still study the equation @eq:cons-law with
 $s equiv 0$.
 Then we can derive that along jumps, the normal components must be continuous, which leads to the
 #definition(number: "11.2.4.2", "Rankine-Hugoniot (jump) condition")[